 - Books published by Dr. Grant MacEwan and materials related to his interactions with the institution

-*Note that personnel records are maintained by Human Resources; student records are maintained by the Office of the University Registrar.
+*Note that Human Resources maintain personnel records; student records are maintained by the Office of the University Registrar.
 For records on Alberta College (1903-2001) please contact the City of Edmonton Archives (780) 496-5989.

-While the Archives aims to make its records and services available to MacEwan University students, faculty, staff, and other researchers the unique and original nature of archival records requires that all materials must be accessed in the Archives’ reading room under supervision of the Archives staff.
-No original records may be borrowed from the Archives by users for any purposes.
+While the Archives aims to make its records and services available to MacEwan University students, faculty, staff, and other researchers, the unique and original nature of archival records requires that all materials must be accessed in the Archives’ reading room.
+Artists' books and other special collections may also be viewed in the reading room.
+These materials may not be borrowed.

 The Archives’ reading room has limited seating capacity and is reserved for individuals using our collections.
 Individuals seeking a place for group work or a quiet place to study should use areas in the library designated for that purpose.

-Access to records in the Archives is subject to the provisions of the Freedom of Information and Protection of Privacy Act (FOIP) of Alberta and the Copyright Act of Canada.
+Access to records in the Archives is subject to the provisions of the Freedom of Information and Protection of Privacy Act (FOIP) of Alberta.

 Hours and Contact